Developing Character and a ‘Growth Mindset’

 Character education at Crest Infant & Nursery School

-Here at Crest Infants our STAR principles support us in achieving our vision….
+Here at Crest Infant School our 'A STAR' principles support us in achieving our vision….

 Successful – we are ready to learn